ben0/ben0.github.io/_posts/2018-06-10-Windows-API.md

 ```

 With this inline C# it's possible to get the token of another process, duplicate it and then create a new process with the privileges of that token.
 Neat!

+Check out my Github repo for more examples...